dirckvdende/dirckvdende.github.io/index.markdown

     </div>
 </div>

 <blockquote class="center-quote">Hi, I'm Dirck!
 I'm a Computer Science Master student at Leiden University.
 I have a bachelor in Mathematics and a bachelor in Computer Science.
 I also work on a lot of projects outside of university.
 I love solving (and making) difficult puzzles.
-I occasially write blogs here :) Read more about me <a href="/me">here</a>.</blockquote>
+I occasially write blogs here :) <a href="/me">Read more about me</a></blockquote>

 <div class="vspace-empty"></div>